 - Test fit the wing into the body tube slot, make sure it is centered then glue in place.

 - Glue the vertical stab(the part without carbon spar or hinged surface) into the long slot at the rear, make sure it is perpendicular to the wing, put a fillet of CA on the outside and inside joints and set it with accellerator.

 - Test fit the motor mount into the rear of the model.
 It should slide under and be a snug fit under the vertical stab tab.
-The part of the motor tube that extends past the foam tabs should insert first.
 Sand the foam tabs on the motor tube slightly till it fits and insert it so it is recessed 1/2″ into the rear of body tube.
 Make sure the vertical stab stays perpendicular to the wing and the horizontal tabs on the motor tube are evenly spaced above the cutouts on each side of the body tube.
 The Horizontal stabs will butt against these tabs and they set the down angle on the stabs so you want them symmetric.

 - Once the fit is correct, run a bead of CA+ down each joint inside the body tube and the vertical stab.
 Make sure not to get glue on the motor hook as it needs to move.
 You don’t need tons of glue here as it just needs to keep from moving forward under thrust.